AWeirdDev/exacting/README.md

 Kind of, but somehow native performance is way better than Rust.
 That is, exacting is *generally* faster than Pydantic on a few benchmarks.
 Woooosh

-Anyway, thanks for hopping onto this quick tour, you can [read the docs](https://aweirddev.github.io/exacting) if you'd like.
+Anyway, thanks for sticking with us, you can [read the docs](https://aweirddev.github.io/exacting) if you'd like.